StrawberSam/holbertonschool-shell/init_files_variables_and_expansions/README.md

 6 - creates a new local variable with name is BEST and value is School 7 - creates a new global variable
-8 - prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE
+8 - prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE 9 - prints the result of POWER divided by DIVIDE